CMSgov/ab2d-website/_pages/filter-claims-data-v1.md

 1. The first job takes 4 hours to export all data available to you added between March 1, 2020 and November 1, 2020.
 2. The second job takes 4 and ½ hours to export all data available to you added between March 1, 2020 and December 1, 2020.

 Without the \_since parameter, the second job will pull all data from March 1st–December 1, 2020.
 Most of the data pulled is duplicate data.
 The only new data pulled is from the past month.
-Using the \_since parameter prevents this.
+Using the \_since parameter can prevent this.

 ### With the \_since parameter